Woody2143/woody2143.github.io/_posts/2016-06-02-atlantapm.markdown

     - script checks to see if file has already been run or not
   - MDW does something similar but they use date/times for in their filenames
   - The group helped me make some improvements to my script.
+  - Here is a [Github Repo](https://github.com/Woody2143/databaseChangeLog) with my code.
+Contributions welcome!
   - I'll put up the files to github at some point.

 - Scott and Eye mentioned: activerecord / rake